 We have a five month old baby, and we are concerned we have been using the microwave too much to warm his milk bottles and baby food.
 Is there any danger in this?

 The amount of radiation emitted from a microwave is set and monitored by the U.S. Food and Drug Administration (FDA) for a standard that is said to be safe for home use.
 The radiation itself is “non-ionizing,” which makes it less harmful than the radiation of X-rays.
 Radiation exposure from a home microwave does not pose any risks to your baby as long as your microwave’s safety mechanisms function properly.
 There is the potential of radiation leakage if the seal is cracked or caked with food, if the microwave has been dropped, or if a fire has occurred inside.
-In any of these cases, the microwave should be replaced.
+In any of these cases, it's a good idea to replace the microwave.
 However, if your microwave is in good working order and you want to be extra safe, standing four feet away from the oven dramatically reduces radiation exposure — to just 1/100th of the maximum amount considered safe.
 As long as you keep your baby away from the radiation contained within the oven, you have nothing to worry about.
 Radiation cannot seep into the food or beverages you microwave.

 However, there is a very real danger of serious burns from hot containers, overheated foods, and injury from exploding foods.
 The main precaution to take after heating milk in the microwave for babies is to be sure that there are no "hot spots."
 "Hot spots" are developed when microwaves heat foods unevenly, causing some sections to become much hotter than others.
 When the milk is checked for heat level, it may feel fine, although there may be some portions that are burning hot.
 It is recommended that you shake the bottle and let it stand for thirty seconds before checking the temperature.
 Other sources suggest not using the microwave to heat infant foods — neither bottles of formula nor baby food — because the uneven heat can severely burn a baby’s mouth.